cminyard/gensio/README.rst

     be sent to a file, either as raw data or as human-readable hex data.

+perf
+    A gensio that can send/receive data on top of a stack of gensios and measure the throughput on the channel.
+The received data from perf is information about the channel throughput.

 These are all documented in detail in gensio(5).
 Unless otherwise stated, these all are available as accepters or connecting gensios.